Can you relationship survive an affair? Take the quiz

 Illustration of a plus sign.

-What can we expect from couples therapy?
+What should we expect from couples therapy?

 Illustration of a plus sign.